top of page

 Lev 23:5 GW "The fourteenth day of the first month, in the evening, is the LORD'S Passover.

-The word used for 'evening' in English is Strong's Hebrew (H6153) 'ereb', which has a broad application.
+The word used for 'evening' in English is Strong's Hebrew (H6153) 'ereb,' which has a broad application.
 It can stretch from the afternoon to complete darkness.
-For more information on when a day starts and finishes, or God's calendar in general, see the paper, 'God's calendar - Understanding how to determine God's day, months and the start of the year'
+For more information on when a day starts and finishes, etc., see the paper, 'God's Biblical Calendar - Understanding how to determine God's day, months and the start of the year'.

-Observing Passover is crucial for our commitment and ongoing membership in the New Covenant, which was ratified by the blood of Jesus Christ.
+Observing Passover is crucial for our commitment and ongoing membership in the New Covenant, ratified by Jesus Christ's blood.
 This includes the foot-washing ceremony, as stated in John 13:1-17.
 Therefore, its proper understanding and observance cannot be underestimated.

 The First Passover